-Paul Piazza teaches trumpet, trombone, french horn, baritone horn/euphonium, tuba, music theory and conducting in the San Fernando Valley and surrounding areas.
+Paul Piazza teaches trumpet, trombone, french horn, baritone horn/euphonium, tuba, music theory, conducting, and composition in the San Fernando Valley and surrounding areas.
 Mr. Piazza is an active performing trumpeter and brass instructor throughout Los Angeles, as well as a professional vocalist and conductor.
 He is currently the Music Director of the Westlake Village Symphony, delivers ensemble clinics and brass masterclasses at schools throughout Los Angeles.

 His own teachers have included Craig Morris (former principal trumpet of the Chicago Symphony Orchestra), Chris Tedesco (Los Angeles-based studio trumpeter), and Jason Carder (Lead trumpet for Yanni.)
 He has also studied brass pedagogy with famed tuba soloist Sam Pilafian, founder of The Breathing Gym.
 He completed his Bachelor of Music at the University of Miami Frost School of Music in 2013 in Trumpet Performance.